oscarnipps/backbase-test/README.md

 	* Android - 5.0 +
 	* iOS - 14.0 +
 10. Do not use any hybrid solutions, such as Reactive Native or Flutter.
+11. As a recommendation, we would like to see you using SwiftUI+Combine or Jetpack Compose.